 Things to do this Winter in Washington, DC

 Go to one of the Smithsonian museums: The cold weather is the perfect excuse to spend some time inside at one of the Smithsonian museums.
 They are open every day except Christmas and they are free!
 Crowds are often thinner during the winter and on weekdays.
-Check out our round up of all 19 museums and galleries.
-(Check the websites for news about the government shutdown.)
+Check out our round-up of all 19 museums and galleries.

-Curling and Cocktails: Get active at The Warf with a game of curling!
-This free event is for all levels (ages 8+ – kids and adults welcome).
+- Cocktails and Curling: This free event is for all levels (ages 8+ – kids and adults welcome).
 All equipment is provided and “skating” should be done in tennis shoes which players should bring from home.
-Sign up is on site and is first come, first served.
+Sign up is on-site and is first-come, first-served.
 Spectators are also welcome to watch and enjoy while sipping cocktails for purchase.
-Event runs Monday nights in January from 7:30 to 9:30 pm.

 Winter Restaurant Week: Try some new restaurants this winter at discounted prices during Washington, DC’s Winter Restaurant Week.
-Restaurant Week runs from January 14-20.
+Restaurant Week runs from January 13-19.
 Deals are available for both lunch and dinner.
 Look out for a few places doing brunch as well!

-Chinese New Year Parade: Usher in the Year of the Pig in Chinatown on Sunday, February 10 from 2:00 to 4:30 pm.
+Chinese New Year Parade: Usher in the Year of the Rat in Chinatown on Sunday, January 26 at 2:00 pm.
 Enjoy dancers, firecrackers, and music!

 Things to do this Winter in Virginia

 Ice Skating: Virginia is full of places ice skate.
-Find skates rinks with rentals, lessons, and group events at Reston Towne Center, Ashburn Ice House, Fairfax Ice Arena, and Prince William Ice Center (Woodbridge).
+Find skates rinks with rentals, lessons, and group events at Reston Towne Center (through March 15), Ashburn Ice House (indoor), Fairfax Ice Arena (indoor), and Prince William Ice Center (indoor).

-Washington’s Birthday Celebration at Mount Vernon: If you are off work, head to Mount Vernon February 16-18 to celebrate President Washington’s birthday.
+Washington’s Birthday Celebration at Mount Vernon: If you are off work, head to Mount Vernon February 17 to celebrate President Washington’s birthday.
 Enjoy cake, storytelling, dancing, and historical characters.
-All activities are included in general admission but if you’re off work on President’s Day (February 18), admission is free.
+There is normally an admission fee to visit but Washington’s birthday party is free.

 Things to do this Winter in Maryland

 Polar Bear Plunge: Brave enough to take on the Chesapeake Bay in January?
 If so, take the plunge at Sandy Point State Park near Annapolis to raise money for the Special Olympics Maryland.
 There are four plunge events from January 23-24 including a cool school plunge, police plunge, corporate plunge, and main plunge for all.
 Participants must raise a minimum of $75 to plunge but teachers and students can participate in the cool school plunge for $50.

-Maryland Restaurants Weeks: Maryland has you covered this winter as far as restaurants deals are concerned.
-Check out Bethesda Restaurant Week (January 11-20), National Harbor Restaurant Week (January 26-February 1), and Annapolis Restaurant Week (March 2-10).
+Maryland Restaurants Weeks: Maryland has you covered this winter as far as restaurant deals are concerned.
+Check out Bethesda Restaurant Week (January 10-19) and Annapolis Restaurant Week (February 29 – March 8).

-Frozen Harbor Music Festival: Who says you have to wait until summer to kick off music festival season?
-Head to Baltimore February 22-23 for the Frozen Harbor Music Festival.
-150+ acts will perform on 10 stages during this two day festival.
+Frozen Harbor Music Festival: Who says you have to wait until summer to kick off the music festival season?
+Head to Baltimore February 28 – March 1 for the Frozen Harbor Music Festival.
+150+ acts will perform on 10 stages during this two-day festival.
 Ticket packages range from $20 to $125.